Common mistakes when microneedling at home

 Share

-Microneedling at home can be an effective method to improve skin texture and radiance, but incorrect technique or lack of hygiene can worsen the results.
+Microneedling at home can be an effective method to improve skin texture and glow, but incorrect technique or poor hygiene can worsen the results.
 By knowing the most common mistakes, you reduce the risk of irritation, over-treatment, and unnecessary complications.

 Quick Overview

-- Too deep needle depth is a common beginner mistake.
+- Using too deep needle depth is a common beginner's mistake.

-- Too frequent treatments can impair skin recovery.
+- Too frequent treatments can impair the skin's recovery.

 - Lack of cleaning increases the risk of infection.